Meet Kris

 What I actually make: forms that look different from every angle.
 Pieces that catch morning light one way and afternoon light another.
 Objects you can rotate one degree a day and discover something new for a year — and then start over, because you've forgotten what you saw twelve months ago.

 I work in black stoneware, terracotta, and white groged clay.
 I fire some pieces twice, building terracotta ribbons into carved channels so they crack intentionally as they dry — three-dimensional, structural, alive.
-Sometimes I just smack a ball of clay on a table until the shape feels right, then define it with my fingers until it becomes what it was trying to be.
+Sometimes I just smack a ball of clay on a table until the shape feels right, then define it with my fingers until it becomes what it was wantig to be.

-Two Lines
+Three Lines

 Sculptural Works — Collector pieces starting from €1,500.
 These are the things born in my mind that demanded to exist.
 The lotus that took three firings.
 The torus forms.
 The compositions.
 One of a kind.
 Not for holding soup.